 The second generation FemCap with the removal strap is the only device approved by the FDA for marketing.

-- Strongly advised women to insert the FemCap prior to sexual arousal, every time to ensure correct placement over the cervix.
+- Strongly advised women to insert FemCap prior to sexual arousal, every time to ensure correct placement over the cervix.

 - Use the instructional video to supplement the verbal and the written instruction.

 The Second generation FemCap with the removal strap is the only device approved in European countries in July 1999 and by the FDA in March 2003 for marketing.
-The FemCap has not withdrawn from any market for any reason.
+FemCap has not been withdrawn from any market for any reason.